cybersecurity-cnr/docker-stego-protector/README.md

 In order to disturb the covert channel, a random amount of memory is periodically allocated by the container.

 This repository represent an outcome of a joint research by [CNR-IMATI](https://imati.cnr.it) and [CNR-IEIIT](https://www.ieiit.cnr.it).
-In case of exploitation for research purposes, please mention the following paper.
+In case of exploitation for research purposes, please mention the following paper:

-*TO BE UPDATED ONCE THE PAPER IS ACCEPTED*
+M. Zuppelli, M. Repetto, L. Caviglione, E. Cambiaso, “Information Leakages of Docker Contain- ers: Characterization and Mitigation Strategies”, 5th International Workshop on Cyber-Security Threats, Trust and Privacy Management in Software-defined and Virtualized Infrastructures, within the 9th International Conference on Network Softwarization, Madrid, Spain, June 2023.

 ### Installation ###